 How Deferring Your Student Loan Impacts Credit Score

 Graduates with federal student loans have the option to temporarily defer their payments under certain circumstances.
-You might be eligible if you lose your job, are undergoing economic hardship, or enrolled in another college or graduate program.
+For example, you might be eligible if you lose your job, undergo economic hardship, or enroll in another college or graduate program.